zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 // Photos [':)', ':D', ':/']
 ```

 Cool.
-Now from the name of the variable, we know it's a Promise value from an async call.
-And a function is wrapped by
+Now from the name of the variable like `usersP`, we know it's a Promise value from an async call.

-`liftp`, then passed with other Promise values.
-We can read it and understand the flow by just "unwrap" the `liftp` and
-the `P` charactors in the variable names, so the returned Promise value will make sense.
-Make sense?
+And the function which is wrapped by `liftp`, will be feed with values from other Promiseis.

+To scan how data flows through these async calls, we can just "unwrap" the `liftp` and the `P` charactors in the variable names in our mind, as if the data flow was synchronous.

-If in the future, `getPhotosByUsers` needs more data from other sync or async calls, all we need to do is just passing
-it to the "lift"ed function.
+If in the future, `getPhotosByUsers` needs more data from other sync or async calls, all we need to do is just passing the async data through the "lift"ed function.

 ```javascript
   var photosP = P.liftp(getPhotosByUsers)(tokenP, usersP, configP, P.purep(filterSettings));